 What Causes Coughing?

-Before we explore the relationship between coughing and back pain, it’s essential to understand why we cough in the first place.
-Coughing is a natural reflex that helps clear the airways of irritants, mucus, or foreign particles.
-It can be triggered by various factors, including:
+Before we explore the relationship between coughing and back pain, it’s important to understand why we cough in the first place.
+Coughing is a natural reflex that helps clear the airways of mucus, irritants, or foreign particles.
+A cough can be triggered by a variety of factors, including:

 Understanding the underlying cause of your cough is important because it directly impacts how you manage and treat both the cough and any associated back pain.